 All property owners have a duty of care to the lawful visitors to their properties to ensure safe premises, address known safety issues as quickly and effectively as possible, and to warn lawful visitors of known hazards if they are likely to encounter them while visiting.
-If you or a loved one suffered injuries on someone else’s property in the Great Falls, Montana area, contact Kovacich & Snipes, P.C. today to schedule a free consultation with a Montana premises liability lawyer.
+If you or a loved one suffered injuries on someone else’s property in the Great Falls, Montana area, contact Kovacich Snipes Johnson, P.C. today to schedule a free consultation with a Montana premises liability lawyer.

 When you need a premises liability attorney in Great Falls it is essential to find one with the requisite experience and resources to navigate your claim to a successful result.